 Jewelers apply vast amounts of pressure to the girdle edge of a diamond while setting them.
-The jeweler clamps down upon the prongs with a special set of pliers, crimping them down along the girdle edge.
+The jeweler clamps down upon the prongs with a particular set of pliers, crimping them down along the girdle edge.

-For instance, the tip of this marquise diamond was chipped while a jeweler was tightening the prongs.
+For instance, the tip of this marquise diamond broke off while a jeweler was tightening the prongs.
 Imagine stopping by your local jeweler for a routine inspection and cleaning, and they destroy your diamond in the process!

 Notice how the entire right tip of this marquise cut diamond is missing.
 The damage extends almost to the edge of the table facet of the diamond.

-How This Marquise Diamond Was Chipped:
+How That Marquise Diamond Chipped:

 It's a tragic story.
 The owner of the ring had taken it to her jeweler for a routine cleaning and quarterly inspection.

-Unfortunately the ring owner's eyesight is not-so-good.
+Unfortunately, the ring owner's eyesight is not-so-good.
 Therefore she didn't notice the damage to her diamond before leaving the store.
 Not surprisingly, the sales clerk didn't offer to show her the ring under magnification at the time of pick-up.